microsoft/typespec/docs/extending-cadl/emitter-framework.md

 title: Emitter framework
 ---

-The emitter framework makes writing emitters from Cadl to other assets a fair bit easier than manually consuming the type graph.
-The framework gives you an easy way to handle all the types Cadl might throw at you and know when you're "feature complete".
+The emitter framework makes writing emitters from TypeSpec to other assets a fair bit easier than manually consuming the type graph.
+The framework gives you an easy way to handle all the types TypeSpec might throw at you and know when you're "feature complete".
 It also handles a lot of hard problems for you, such as how to construct references between types, how to handle circular references, or how to propagate the context of the types you're emitting based on their containers or where they're referenced from.
 Lastly, it provides a class-based inheritance model that makes it fairly painless to extend and customize existing emitters.

 ## Getting Started